semacu/20190927_IntroductionGithub_HDRUK/README.md

 If you want to start creating repositories in GitHub, your first need to open an account:

 - Public repositories are free, and can be browsed and downloaded by anyone
-- Private repositories have associated costs - see [pricing of plans](https://github.com/pricing).
-The developer plan costs $7/month but it is free if you are [a student or an academic](https://education.github.com/pack)
+- Private repositories have associated costs depending on the number of collaborators - see [pricing of plans](https://github.com/pricing).
+The individual pro and team plans cost $7/month and $9/month respectively but they are free if you are [a student or an academic](https://education.github.com/pack)

 Alternatively, [GitLab](https://about.gitlab.com/) uses a different business strategy with free private repositories and cost plans for public ones.
-There are other alternatives e.g. [Bitbucket](https://bitbucket.org/).
+There are also other alternatives e.g. [Bitbucket](https://bitbucket.org/).

 ### Markdown

 - GitHub uses Markdown for text edition, a language with plain text formatting syntax (bold, italics, checkboxes, lists, etc.), to render pages online (like HTML but easier).
-You can use this syntax in text files (.md), commit messages, issues, blog posts, and more.
+You can use this syntax in text files (file extension: .md), commit messages, issues, blog posts, and more.

 - Markdown is important because GitHub automatically renders anything written in Markdown.
 This can be specific files (eg: README), or your comments and issues.